dockstore/dockstore-documentation/docs/end-user-topics/dois.rst

 * Do not require a Zenodo account
 * Are minted in the Zenodo Dockstore community
+* Are editable by request to the Dockstore team
 * Will be editable via a linked Zenodo account in a subsequent Dockstore release

 GitHub-Zenodo Generation